-As of June 30, 2019, restricted cash represents collateral provided for letters of credit issued as a security deposits in connection with Company leases of its corporate facilities.
-As of June 30, 2019 and December 31, 2018, restricted cash was \$13.3 million and \$1.5 million, respectively.
+As of September 30, 2019, restricted cash represents collateral provided for letters of credit issued as security deposits in connection with Company leases of its corporate facilities.
+As of September 30, 2019 and December 31, 2018, restricted cash was \$13.3 million and \$1.5 million, respectively.